-Super Bowl meets Scandinavia just round the corner from Oxford street.
-Buying a ticket gets you a table from 6pm to 4am, and there’ll be very few other venues providing classic Scandi meals – think kottbuller meatballs, pyttipanna and shots of aquavit.
-Nordic bar also offers a raffle and NFL quiz before the ‘Greatest Show on Earth’ even kicks off.
+Super Bowl meets Scandinavia just round the corner from Oxford Street at Nordic Bar.
+Buying a ticket gets you a table from 6pm to 4am, and there’ll be very few other venues providing classic Scandi food and drink – think köttbullar (meatballs), pyttipanna (a potato and meat hash) and shots of aquavit.
+Nordic Bar will also put on a raffle and NFL quiz before the ‘greatest show on Earth’ kicks off.

-The Grand are getting good at this.
-Their auditorium includes an enormous 24ft wide HD screen, two 8ft x 6ft HD screens and six 50 inch plasma screens just in case that wasn’t enough.
-Along with the usual fare of American-style food offerings and private booking options, The Grand have their own cheerleading squad and DJs to ramp up the atmosphere.
-This south London venue has a brilliant reputation for hosting big events, particularly amateur boxing, and have been doing Super Bowl events for a decade.
+The Grand is getting good at this.
+Its auditorium includes a 24ft-wide HD screen and two measuring 8ft x 6ft.
+If that wasn’t enough, the room also features six 50-inch plasma TVs.
+Along with the usual American-style fare and private booking options, The Grand has its own cheerleading squad and DJs to ramp up the atmosphere.
+This South London venue has a brilliant reputation for hosting big events, particularly amateur boxing, and has been doing Super Bowl watch parties for a decade.

 The Long Arm has two massive projectors and a number of other screens around the venue, which has a bit more of a pub feel, rather than being an American-style sports bar.
 Tickets start at £10; while food isn’t included, the Long Arm specialises in craft beer, which is served up in massive steins.